 Progressive reclamation is a priority for industry

-Developing Canada’s natural gas resource does impact the land.
-But, with effective regulations and industry best practices, those impacts are limited and land is returned to as close as possible to its original state once natural gas properties are no longer able to produce.
+Effective regulations and industry best practices, help manage and limit impacts on land.
+The process of reclamation ensures that land used in natural gas operations is returned to as close as possible to its original state once natural gas properties are no longer able to produce.

 Reclaiming the land